CentreForDigitalHumanities/langpro-annotator/CONTRIBUTING.md

 $ yarn start
 ```

 This will run the backend and frontend applications, as well as their unittests, and watch all source files for changes.

+### Accessing the application

 You can visit the frontend on http://localhost:8000/, the browsable backend API on http://localhost:8000/api/ and the backend admin on http://localhost:8000/admin/.
 On every change, unittests rerun, frontend code rebuilds and open browser tabs refresh automatically (livereload).

 [8]: #development-mode-vs-production-mode